DuoMaster123/FlowersRecognition/README.md

 ## Structure

 ```
-Download folder form Kaggle, unzip and name it 'flowers', rememver the position you put it in the disk
+Download folder form Kaggle, unzip and name it 'flowers', remember the position you put it in the disk

+Clone this Github repository, the folder's structure is as follow:

 FlowersRecognition/
 ├── data/
-│   └── raw/flowers
+│   └── raw/flowers            # You can link the the folder 'flowers' using File Explorer's path
 ├── notebooks/
+├── outputs/
+│   └──plots/
+│   └──reports/
 ├── src/
 │   └── train.py               # Training script using ImageFolder + ResNet18
 ├── models/
-│   └── checkpoints/
+│   └── checkpoints/           # Note that after training completed, there will be some more files to be created
 ├── outputs/
 │   └── logs/plots
 ├── requirements.txt